-Lot 1 Corporate communications strategy and delivery for the NMRN 3 Year Contract value circa £65K
+Package 1 Corporate communications strategy and delivery for the NMRN

-- To plan and deliver communications strategy that reflects our vision, mission, strategic objectives and brand positioning reaching new audiences and media - To support the development of corporate communications documentation and processes - To support the work of the NMRN Press Office in managing complex, crisis and corporate communications - To support the NMRN internal teams through media briefing, training and event management - To actively monitor the sector landscape and advise on forthcoming issues that may affect the NMRN's reputation, brand profile and operations - To understand and advise on the political, social and geographical landscapes in which NMRN operates, with a particular grasp on the complexities of the Northern Ireland environment - To support the delivery of fundraising and development campaigns driving corporate fundraising objectives - To identify PR opportunities in relation to existing and potential key stakeholders (e.g. Politicians, Funding Bodies etc.) and provide stretch and ambition in this area

-- To support the delivery of ambitious strategic partnership activity identifying and facilitating partnership opportunity - To offer comprehensive Account Management support to the NMRN team with clear points of contact
+- To plan and deliver communications strategy that reflects our vision, mission, strategic objectives and brand positioning - To support the development of corporate communications documentation and processes - To support the work of the NMRN Press Office in managing complex, crisis and corporate communications - To support the NMRN internal teams through media briefing, training and event management - To actively monitor the sector landscape and advise on forthcoming issues that may affect the NMRN's reputation, brand profile and operations - To understand and advise on the political, social and geographical landscapes in which NMRN operates, with a particular grasp on the complexities of the Northern Ireland environment - To support the delivery of fundraising and development campaigns driving corporate fundraising objectives - To identify PR opportunities in relation to existing and potential key stakeholders (e.g. Politicians, Funding Bodies etc.) - To support the delivery of strategic partnership activity identifying and facilitating partnership opportunity - To offer comprehensive Account Management support to the NMRN team with clear points of contact